-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Of course, there is always the possibility that knocking out Kavanaugh would not mean knocking in Barrett.
 It might also mean that another one of the below judges gets the nod, including Raymond Kethledge of the 6th Circuit Court of Appeals in Michigan.
 The president met with Kethledge and reportedly got along with him.

-Still in the mix, too, is Thomas Hardiman of Pennsylvania, the runner up from the last go-round when Gorsuch was elevated instead.
+Still in the mix, too, is Thomas Hardiman of Pennsylvania, the runner-up from the last go-round when Gorsuch was elevated instead.

 Less likely, but also still a consideration is Amul Thapar of Kentucky.
 Thapar is the preferred judge of Mitch McConnell, the Kentucky senator and Senate majority leader, who controls the confirmation process and timing in the U.S. Senate.